alpsteam/autonomous-labs/lab-2/lab-2.md

 chmod u+x src/main/resources/oci_cli_setup.sh
 ./src/main/resources/oci_cli_setup.sh
 ```
 and enter all the necessary OCIDs.
-Hit enter a couple of time to generate a new keypair without password.
+Hit `Enter` a couple of time to generate a new keypair without password.
 Add the public key you get as output from the script as API key in OCI console.

 Copy the public key.